10 tips for a great night's sleep

 ‘This movement disorder affects up to 4 per cent of people and is most intense in the evenings or when dropping off to sleep,’ explains Professor Morgan.
 ‘It involves an irresistible urge to move, accompanied by a sensation of pins and needles.’

-Drug treatment – particularly drugs used to treat Parkinson’s disease – can help.
-‘Also, try having an evening Epsom salts bath,’ advises Dr Ramlakhan.
-‘Many people find this effective, and it also helps to relax you.’
+Your GP will be able to advise you on treatments ‘Also try having an evening Epsom salts bath,’ advises Dr Ramlakhan.
+‘Many people find this effective, and it helps to relax you.’